 You can find them made of plastic or stainless steel.
 We used plastic in recent trips.
 The important thing is that they do not bulge or weigh too much.

 It is easy for non-smokers to forget about it.
-If you want to build a good campfire to warm up before tenting for the night, you likely can’t do it without a lighter unless you are Bear Grylls.
+If you want to build a good campfire to warm up before the night, you will need a lighter unless you are Bear Grylls.

 To cut bread, rope or defend yourself from any animal.
 A knife is essential in a nature trip full of adventures.

-We do not use it just to hang clothes, but also to hang our backpacks in the trees if there’s food in them.
-In some places like Canada, it is very dangerous to leave backpacks with food at ground level due to the presence of bears.
+We use it to hang clothes, but also to hang our backpacks in the trees if there’s food in them.
+In some places like Canada, it is very dangerous to leave backpacks with food at ground level when you are in the bear country.

-If you want to keep your backpack light, you cannot take as many changes of clothes as the days you will be traveling, especially if it is a long trip.
+If you want to keep your backpack light, you cannot take as many pairs of underwear as the days you will be traveling, especially if it is a long trip.
 A bar soap solves this problem.
-For travels with an indefinite timeline, 5 changes are the maximum I would take with me.
+For travels with an indefinite timeline, 5 pairs of underwear are the maximum I would take with me.
 Every two or three days, you can wash your clothes with the soap, which is cheaper and faster than going to the laundry mat.

 We love to photograph the Milky Way, so we usually do night hiking routes where we always carry a flashlight.
 If the route is a bit more complicated or we are going to cook at night, then we will use a headlamp to keep our hands free.
 In our case, we always carry both and use one or the other depending on what we are going to do.

 THINGS YOU MUST INCLUDE IN YOUR BACKPACK FOR SPECIFIC DESTINATION